kyegomez/ShortCircuit/README.md

 # Missing
-Input Sequence:
+- [ ] Node Hidden Embeddings
-Node Hidden
+- [ ] Target Sequence:
-Embeddings
+- [ ] Target Hidden Embedding
-Target Sequence:
+- [ ] Node PE,
-Target Hidden
+- [ ] Target PE

-Embedding
+Need your help to implement this, please submit a pr if you can.

 # License
 MIT